 Because of this, even if you aren’t taking part in a tour, I highly recommend having your own audio guide or brushing up on the importance of Delphi before your visit.
 It enhances your time in Delphi especially since information at the site is pretty sparse and vague.

-Both the Archaeological Site and Museum are open daily from 8:30 AM to 3:30 PM with free admission days throughout the year as well as holidays closed or with reduced hours.
+Both the Archaeological Site and Museum are open daily with free admission days throughout the year as well as holidays closed or with reduced hours.

 Archaeological Museum of Delphi